 It's been gliding along steadily in its present form since 1990 and has benefited from oodles of sympathetic nurturing and TLC.
 Beyond the flag-floored hallway, it is warmly decorated in pastel shades with lots of country comforts all around.

-Most of the interest centres on the primrose dining room, where chef Nick Wentworth's quietly confident cooking earns lots of applause.
+Most of the interest centres on the primrose dining room, where chef Andy Britton's quietly confident cooking earns lots of applause.
 He buys wisely and uses top-class ingredients for a short seasonal repertoire that could open with Cornish scallop risotto and deep-fried basil or maple-glazed pork belly with a confit of Puy lentils and shallot jus.

 Main courses on his fixed-price dinner menus might range from fillet of wild sea bass with saffron broth and a pancetta beignet to roast poussin with fondant potato, creamed leeks and red wine sauce, while desserts show some inventive touches - as in passion fruit soufflé with passion fruit consommé or banoffi tartlet with toffee sauce and banana sorbet.